sensu/sensu-docs/content/sensu-go/6.7/web-ui/sensu-catalog.md

 Integrations provide the plugin and asset along with the recommended or minimum viable configuration and Sensu resources, integrating Sensu with different systems and services for collecting and processing observability data with a few clicks.

 Sensu Catalog integrations allow you to configure powerful real-time monitoring and observability for the systems you rely on.
-All integrations are self-service to facilitate higher-velocity scaling with fewer onboarding barriers.
+All integrations are self-service and designed to help you scale up with fewer barriers.
 Sensu curates, tests, and maintains the Catalog integrations, and installation follows a standardized process.

 ## Find integrations